 Don’t be lazy, and fill these out.
 Create more if you need, or ask your developer to do it.
 It matters!

-It’s worth pointing out that in Magento, some products can be in the form of ‘Dropdowns’ and filterable in product categories.
+It’s worth pointing out that some products can be in the form of ‘Dropdowns’ and filterable in product categories in Magento.
 Customers can use them to quickly filter products, in order to find only the one they are really interested in.
 A huge feature!
-Take advantage of it.
+Please take advantage of it.

 5. Product pictures – and other media